 This interdisciplinary project will incorporate the disciplines of Neuroscience and Biology.
 However, the project is specifically housed within the Hope College Department of Biology.

-With this study, we will examine cellular and molecular mechanisms underlying neuronal regeneration and repair following damage in the olfactory system of zebrafish.
+In this research project, we will examine cellular and molecular mechanisms underlying neuronal regeneration and repair following damage in the olfactory system of zebrafish.

-The olfactory system of zebrafish presents a remarkable degree of regeneration and neuroplasticity, making it an ideal model for the study of regeneration, reorganization, and repair mechanisms following injury and disease.
+The olfactory system allows organisms to detect odor signals and interact with their environment, mediating survival.
+The olfactory system of zebrafish presents a remarkable degree of regeneration and neuroplasticity, making it an ideal model for the study of regeneration and repair mechanisms following injury.

 Our main goal is to answer the following question:

-Is neurogenesis a central component of regeneration and repair in the lesioned olfactory bulb?
+Is neurogenesis a central component of regeneration and repair in the lesioned olfactory system?

-To answer this, we will study the timeline of neurogenesis and neuronal fate in the olfactory bulb by using different neuronal markers.
-This will allow us to track newly born neurons on route to the olfactory bulb, as well as the type of neurons they ultimately become (i.e. glutamatergic v dopaminergic).
+To answer this, we will study the timeline of neurogenesis and neuronal fate in the olfactory system by using different neuronal markers.
+This will allow us to track the type and location of newly-born neurons.

-We will employ the following techniques: fluorescent immunohistochemistry, whole-mount 3D preparations of the olfactory bulb, and confocal microscopy.
+We will employ the following techniques: microsurgery, fluorescent immunohistochemistry, whole-mount 3D tissue preparations, and confocal microscopy.